danrsm/danrsm.github.io/index.md

 - learning models of 3D scenes that can be used for inference.
 - learning discrete representations that divide scenes into objects, types, and concepts.
 - embodied generative models that can control key variables in the data they are trained to capture.
-- scientific imageing, where knowledge of the image acquisition process is used to infer the underlying 3D scene.
+- scientific imaging, where knowledge of the image acquisition process is used to infer the underlying 3D scene.

 I co-organised a workshop at NeurIPS 2019 titled "**Perception as Generative Reasoning: Structure, Causality, Probability**".
 See the [website](https://pgr-workshop.github.io) for all papers, invited talks and videos.